 - Classic memory foam.
 If you want your bed to give you that deep hug that leaves you sleeping through the night, Nectar should provide excellent pressure relief.

 - Sturdy Edges.
-With a reinforced poly foam edge along the perimeter backed by the support of coils, sleepers should be able to stretch out and maximize their sleeping surface.
+With a reinforced perimeter, sleepers should be able to stretch out and maximize their sleeping surface.

 Buyers remorse is real, that's why the purpose of this article is to help consumers make a well-informed decision before dropping a mattress into your virtual shopping cart.